Snowflake-Labs/semantic-model-generator/README.md

 ### Generation - CLI
 Unlike the python route above, using the CLI assumes that you will manage your environment using `poetry` and `pyenv` for python versions.
+This has only been tested on Mas OS/Linux.

-1. `make setup`
+1. If you need brew, `make install-homebrew`.
+2. If you need pyenv, `make install-pyenv` and `make install-python-3.8`.
-* Make setup will install poetry if needed.
+3. `make setup` Make setup will install poetry if needed.
-* For optional dependencies, brew and pyenv, you can install `make install-pyenv` and `make install-homebrew` but this is not required.
-You can also install python 3.8 with `make install-python-3.8` once `pyenv` is installed.

 This is the script version run on the command line.
 1. `poetry shell` .
 This will activate your virtual environment.
+2.

-2. Run on your command line.
+3. Run on your command line.
 ```bash
 python -m semantic_model_generator.generate_model \
     --physical_tables  "['<your-database-name-1>.<your-schema-name-1>.<your-physical-table-or-view-name-1>','<your-database-name-2>.<your-schema-name-2>.<your-physical-table-or-view-name-2>']" \